yortch/openshiftv3-rhoar-workshop/Lab-5-Vertx_Insult_Service.md

 ```

 This method will temporarily enable us to pass our test because we are hardcoding the expected result.
-We will fix that shortly.
+We will fix that shortly, but first we will update our test case.

 ##### RoutingContext